uber-go/config/README.md

 values.
 Read [Loading Configuration](#Loading-Configuration) section for more details about the loading process.

-## Provider

-`Provider` is the interface for anything that can provide values.
-We provide a few reference implementations (environment and YAML), but you are free to register your own providers via `RegisterProviders()` and `RegisterDynamicProviders()`.

-### Static configuration providers

-Static configuration providers conform to the `Provider` interface and are bootstrapped first.
-Use these for simple providers such as file-backed or environment-based configuration providers.

-### Dynamic configuration providers

-Dynamic configuration providers frequently need some bootstrap configuration to be useful.
-Dynamic configuration providers conform to the `Provider` interface, but they're instantiated **after** the Static `Provider`s on order to read bootstrap values.

-For example, if you were to implement a ZooKeeper-backed `Provider`, you'd likely need to specify (via YAML or environment variables) where your ZooKeeper nodes live.

 ## Value

 `Value` is the return type of every configuration providers'